hmslima/sambahsacompletegrammar/sambahsa.md

 international language is that, somewhat, it corroborates the supremacy of this country.
-In the modern times was used french because France was the most influential nation of Europe, since the XX century we use english because the anglophone countries acquire great economic and military power.
+In the modern times was used french because France was the most influential nation of Europe, since the XX century we use english because the anglophone countries have acquired great economic and military power.
 Do some decades hence we will have to communicate with each other in mandarin or in the language of the country that “rules” the world?